dogweather/forkful/content/en/ruby/strings/removing-quotes-from-a-string.md

   \ quote marks that wrap around text values.
 Programmers often do this to clean up\u2026"
 lastmod: '2024-03-13T22:45:00.537820-06:00'
 model: gpt-4-1106-preview
-summary: "Stripping quotes from a string means peeling away those double or single\
-  \ quote marks that wrap around text values.
-Programmers often do this to clean up\u2026"
+summary: Stripping quotes from a string means peeling away those double or single quote marks that wrap around text values.
 title: Removing quotes from a string
 weight: 9
 ---